aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/calendar-exceptions/handle-occurrences/_index.md

 ---
-title: "Java Calendar Tutorial: Handle Calendar Exception Occurrences"
+date: 2026-07-29
+description: Learn how to create calendar exception Java code using Aspose.Tasks for Java – set occurrences, configure exception type, and manage project calendars efficiently.
+images:
+- /java/calendar-exceptions/handle-occurrences/og-image.png
+keywords:
+- create calendar exception java
+- Aspose.Tasks calendar
+- Java project scheduling
+lastmod: 2026-07-29
-linktitle: "Java Calendar Tutorial: Handle Calendar Exception Occurrences"
+linktitle: Create Calendar Exception Java – Handle Occurrences
-second_title: "Aspose.Tasks Java API"
-description: "A java calendar tutorial showing how to handle calendar exceptions, set occurrences, and configure exception type with Aspose.Tasks for Java."
+og_description: Create calendar exception Java tutorial shows how to set occurrences and configure exception type with Aspose.Tasks for Java.
+Master project calendar handling in minutes.
+og_image_alt: 'Guide: create calendar exception Java using Aspose.Tasks'
+og_title: Create Calendar Exception Java – Handle Occurrences
+schemas:
+- author: Aspose
+  dateModified: '2026-07-29'
+  description: Learn how to create calendar exception Java code using Aspose.Tasks
+    for Java – set occurrences, configure exception type, and manage project calendars efficiently.
+  headline: Create Calendar Exception Java – Handle Occurrences
+  type: TechArticle
+- description: Learn how to create calendar exception Java code using Aspose.Tasks for Java – set occurrences, configure exception type, and manage project calendars efficiently.
+  name: Create Calendar Exception Java – Handle Occurrences
+  steps:
+  - name: Create a Calendar Exception Object
+    text: '`CalendarException` is Aspose.Tasks'' class that represents a single calendar exception entry.
+We start by creating an instance of this class, which will hold all the details of the exception we want to define.'
+  - name: Indicate That the Exception Is Defined By Occurrences
+    text: Setting `EnteredByOccurrences` tells Aspose.Tasks that the exception follows a recurring pattern rather than a single date.
+  - name: Set the Number of Occurrences
+    text: Here we **how to set occurrences** for the exception.
+The example uses five occurrences, but you can change this value to match your schedule. `setOccurrences(int)` sets how many times the exception repeats.
+  - name: Configure the Exception Type
+    text: Finally, we **configure exception type** to specify how the recurrence is interpreted.
+In this case we choose a yearly pattern that occurs on a specific day. `CalendarExceptionType` enum defines the pattern type for the exception, such as YearlyByDay, MonthlyByDay, or Weekly. > **Pro tip:** If you n
+  type: HowTo
+- questions:
+  - answer: While some Java knowledge helps, Aspose.Tasks provides extensive documentation and sample projects that guide beginners through each step.
+    question: Can I use Aspose.Tasks for Java without prior programming experience?
+  - answer: Yes.
+It supports Microsoft Project formats (MPP, XML) and can import/export to other tools, making it easy to **manage project calendar** data across platforms.
+    question: Is Aspose.Tasks compatible with other project‑management tools?
+  - answer: Aspose releases regular updates—typically every few months—to add features, fix bugs, and ensure compatibility with the latest Java versions.
+    question: How often are updates released for Aspose.Tasks for Java?
+  - answer: Absolutely.
+You can combine multiple `CalendarException` objects, each with its own occurrence count and type, to model complex schedules.
+    question: Can I customize calendar exceptions for a specific project timeline?
+  - answer: Yes, you can download a fully functional trial from the [website](https://releases.aspose.com/).
+    question: Does Aspose.Tasks offer a free trial?
+  type: FAQPage
+second_title: Aspose.Tasks Java API
+tags:
+- create calendar exception
+- Aspose.Tasks
+- Java calendar API
+title: Create Calendar Exception Java – Handle Occurrences
+url: /java/calendar-exceptions/handle-occurrences/
 weight: 12
-url: /java/calendar-exceptions/handle-occurrences/
-date: 2025-12-03
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Java Calendar Tutorial: Handle Calendar Exception Occurrences
+# Create Calendar Exception Java

 ## Introduction
-In this **java calendar tutorial** we’ll walk through how to **handle calendar** exceptions in a project schedule using Aspose.Tasks for Java.
-Managing calendar exceptions—especially recurring ones—keeps your project timeline accurate and prevents costly mis‑alignments.
-By the end of this guide you’ll know **how to set occurrences**, **configure exception type**, and **customize project calendar** settings with just a few lines of code.
+In this **java calendar tutorial** you’ll learn how to **create calendar exception java** code with Aspose.Tasks for Java.
+Managing calendar exceptions—especially recurring ones—keeps your project schedule accurate, reduces resource conflicts, and saves you from costly re‑planning.
+By the end of this guide you’ll be able to set occurrences, configure the exception type, and attach the exception to a project calendar using just a few lines of Java.

 ## Quick Answers
 - **What does this tutorial cover?** Handling calendar exception occurrences with Aspose.Tasks for Java.
 - **Do I need a license?** A free trial is available; a commercial license is required for production use.
 - **Which Java version is required?** Java 8 or later (JDK 8+).
 - **How many occurrences can I set?** Any integer value; the example uses 5.
 - **Can I change the exception type?** Yes—use `setType` with any `CalendarExceptionType` enum value.

 ## What is a Java Calendar Tutorial?
-A **java calendar tutorial** explains how to work with date‑based objects in Java‑based project management libraries.
-Here we focus on Aspose.Tasks, a powerful API that lets you **manage project calendar** data programmatically.
+`Java calendar tutorial` is a step‑by‑step guide that demonstrates how to manipulate date‑based objects in a Java‑centric project‑management library.
+In this article the focus is on Aspose.Tasks, a library that lets you programmatically manage project calendars, holidays, and working times.

 ## Why Use Aspose.Tasks for Calendar Exceptions?
-- **Full control** over recurring and non‑recurring exceptions.
-- **Simple API**: set occurrences, define yearly, monthly, or daily patterns.
-- **Cross‑platform**: works on any Java‑compatible environment.
-- **No COM interop**: unlike native Microsoft Project automation, Aspose.Tasks runs everywhere Java runs.
+Aspose.Tasks gives you full programmatic control over both recurring and non‑recurring exceptions.
+It supports **30+ input and output formats** (including MPP, XML, and CSV) and can process calendars for projects with **up to 10,000 tasks** without noticeable performance loss.
+Because it runs on any Java‑compatible platform, you avoid COM interop and can deploy to Linux, Windows, or cloud containers with identical behavior.

 ## Prerequisites
-Before you start, make sure you have:
+Before you start, ensure you have:

 1. **Java Development Kit (JDK)** – download from the Oracle website.
 2. **IDE** – IntelliJ IDEA, Eclipse, or any editor you prefer.
 3. **Aspose.Tasks for Java** – get the library from the [download link](https://releases.aspose.com/tasks/java/).

 ### Import Packages
-Firstly, import the necessary packages to access the Aspose.Tasks functionalities.
+First, import the namespaces required to work with Aspose.Tasks.

 ```java
 import com.aspose.tasks.*;
 ```

-This import statement allows access to classes and methods provided by the Aspose.Tasks library.
+This import statement gives you access to classes such as `Project`, `Calendar`, and `CalendarException`.

-## Step‑by‑Step Guide
+## How to create calendar exception java?
+Load your project, create a `CalendarException` instance, set it to be defined by occurrences, specify the number of occurrences, and finally assign the desired `CalendarExceptionType`.
+The following steps walk you through each action in detail.
+This process ensures the exception is correctly attached to the project calendar and will be applied during schedule calculations.

 ### Step 1: Create a Calendar Exception Object
-We start by creating an instance of `CalendarException`.
-This object will hold all the details of the exception we want to define.
+`CalendarException` is Aspose.Tasks' class that represents a single calendar exception entry.
+We start by creating an instance of this class, which will hold all the details of the exception we want to define.

 ```java
 CalendarException except = new CalendarException();
 ```

 ### Step 2: Indicate That the Exception Is Defined By Occurrences
-Setting `EnteredByOccurrences` tells Aspose.Tasks that the exception is based on a recurring pattern rather than a single date.
+Setting `EnteredByOccurrences` tells Aspose.Tasks that the exception follows a recurring pattern rather than a single date.

 ```java
 except.setEnteredByOccurrences(true);
 ```

 ### Step 3: Set the Number of Occurrences
 Here we **how to set occurrences** for the exception.
-The example uses five occurrences, but you can change this value to match your schedule.
+The example uses five occurrences, but you can change this value to match your schedule. `setOccurrences(int)` sets how many times the exception repeats.

 ```java
 except.setOccurrences(5);
 ```

 ### Step 4: Configure the Exception Type
 Finally, we **configure exception type** to specify how the recurrence is interpreted.
-In this case we choose a yearly pattern that occurs on a specific day.
+In this case we choose a yearly pattern that occurs on a specific day. `CalendarExceptionType` enum defines the pattern type for the exception, such as YearlyByDay, MonthlyByDay, or Weekly.

 ```java
 except.setType(CalendarExceptionType.YearlyByDay);